symmetric monoidal (∞,1)-category of spectra

 we obtain a solution (since and ).

 As noted above, many proofs of the fundamental theorem are known.
-The following proof, ultimately rooted in the fact that polynomial mappings on are open mappings, has the advantage that it requires very little machinery; it hardly uses anything not known by Gauss1.
+The following proof, ultimately rooted in the fact that polynomial mappings on are open mappings, has the advantage that it requires very little machinery.
+From what I (Todd Trimble) understand, it is close to the method used by Argand to give his proof (1814)1.

 Let be a nonconstant polynomial mapping, and suppose has no zero.